thunderheadone/one-sdk-ios/README.md

 - For a codeless Interaction to be sent by the SDK this Interaction needs to contain at least one Activity Capture Point, Attribute Capture Point, and/or Optimization Point.
 - If you are running the SDK in [User mode](#set-up-the-sdk-in-user-mode), you need to ensure that all Interactions and related points have been fully published, before the SDK will trigger a request.

-**You have now successfully integrated the codeless Thunderhead SDK for iOS.**

 ## Additional features
 Follow any of the steps below to access further functions of the SDK.

+You will typically use these functions to extend the codeless functionality, turn off specific codeless functions or if you are adopting a pure programmatic integration.

 ### Opt an end-user out of or into tracking
 The following methods allow you to opt a user out of various levels of tracking and also opt them back in based on your app's privacy configuration.